shawngraham/hist3907o/workbook/docs/supporting materials/regexex.md

 After running the find-and-replace, you should note your document now has most of the lines with tildes in front of it, and a few which do not.
 The next step is to remove all the lines that do not include a tilde.
 The search string to find all lines which don't begin with tildes is
 ``` \n[^~].+ ```

-A ``` \n ``` at the beginning of a query searches for a new line, which means it's going to start searching at the first character of each new line.  *However, given the evolution of computing, it may well be that this won’t quite work on your system*.
+A ``` \n ``` at the beginning of a query searches for a new line, which means it's going to start searching at the first character of each new line.

+*However, given the evolution of computing, it may well be that this won’t quite work on your system*.

 Linux based systems use ``` \n ``` for a new line, while Windows often uses ``` \r\n ```, and older Macs just use ``` \r ````.
-These are the sorts of things that digital historians need to keep in mind!
+These are the sorts of things that can drive us crazy, and so we digital historians need to keep in mind!
 Since this will likely cause much frustration, your safest bet will be to save a copy of what you are working on, and then experiment to see what gives you the best result.
 In most cases, this will be:

 ``` \r\n[^~].+ ```